-Many of us fear a collision with an ecologic Wall and predict an apocalypse for the second half of our century.
+Most scientists fear a collision with an ecologic Wall and predict an apocalypse for the second half of our century.
 After the Big Bang of mankind over the last millennia, they see a Big Crunch coming.
 They predict the destabilization of the environment, point to the non-sustainability of our consumerist society and of our species altogether.
 We don't disagree with the risk analysis.

 But we see a solution.
 Challenges force our reinvention.
 When the horizon darkens, it is time for innovation.
-This is precisely how humans have won the animal competition.
+This is precisely how humans have won the species race.
 We are the ones who can invent.
 We imagine new outcomes, we think beyond the present.
 We are unbeatable when we match our survival instinct with our intelligence.
 Unleashing our imagination to innovate is how we have moved forward.

 Twelve thousand years ago our ancestors faced a similar crisis.
 They had hunted most of the big game and saw their resources dwindle.
 Starvation was imminent.
 Humanity was even at risk of disappearing.
 This is precisely when we uncovered the magic of the seed.
-As naturally available resources declined, we invented the domestication of Nature and developed farming and breeding.
-Not only did we survive, we also became even stronger and the dominant animal.
+As naturally available resources declined, we invented the domestication of nature and developed farming and breeding.
+Not only did we survive, we also became stronger and thus the dominant species.

-Owing to this revolution, Humanity flourished beyond the imagination of any God.
+Owing to this revolution, humanity flourished beyond the imagination of any God.
 After domestication came industrialization.
-And the success of mankind's History ultimatley led to the saturation of its ecosystem.
-The extraction and transformation of fossil fuels in particular forced climate change.
+And the success of mankind's history ultimatley led to the saturation of its ecosystem.
+The extraction and transformation of fossil fuels in particular led to climate change.

 Again, we are facing a challenge to our future survival.
-Again, Humanity can win.
+Again, humanity can win.
 The ecologic Wall is an opportunity.
-We can avoid the crash and invent a new way to catapult our society above the collision that is already at sight.
+We can avoid the crash and invent a new way to catapult our society beyond the fall that is already in sight.
 We need to change our current trajectory in a way that acts as a positive catalyst for a great shared future.

-Today, everything in our society results from the health of the economy.
-The theory says that economic growth is happiness for all.
-Recession - negative economic growth - is a disaster of endless impact.
+Today, everything in our society depends on the health of the economy.
+The theory is that economic growth means happiness for all.
+Recession - negative economic growth - is a disaster of enduring consequences.
 Is there a way to think differently?
 Can the economy become the servant of mankind's overall progress instead of an unchallenged master with cannibalistic properties?

-The quest of Humanity is no longer about conquering the world.
+The quest of humanity is no longer about conquering the world.
 We already have.
-We have multiplied to almost ten billion people on the same tiny planet.
+We have multiplied to almost ten billion people on this tiny planet.
 Our new objective must be to turn our world into a sustainable human ecosystem.
 The realization that our resources are finite must become our stepping-stone toward a better common future.

-We have succeeded to canoe to our nearest islet - the Moon - at great cost, effort and risk.
+We have succeeded in reaching our nearest islet - the Moon - at great cost, effort and risk.
 Our trip was limited to a visit, the Moon remains uninhabited.
 Earth appears to be the ultimate limit of our living framework.
-Until a conquest of space, she remains the permanent and unique setting for mankind.
+Until we have conquered space, she remains the permanent and unique setting for mankind.
 From our paradise, Earth could become our jail.
 She is turning into our golden cage - our single precious neighborhood.
-We are truly starting to confront the impact of her finity.
+We are truly starting to confront the impact of her limitations.
 It's a defining new situation for all of us.
-Still, we operate with our muscle memory - we keep thinking about growth, expansion, multiplication, development... as if we still had the luxury of infinity.
+Still, we operate with our muscle memory - we keep thinking about growth, expansion, multiplication, development... as if we still had the luxury of infinite growth without consequences.